-\section{Evaluation}
+\section{EVALUATION}

-We evaluate our concept for various settings on the CommonRoad platform.
+We evaluate our concept on various scenarios using the CommonRoad platform~\cite{althoff_commonroad_2017}.
 We executed all simulations on a machine with an AMD Ryzen 9 5900HX processor with 4.6GHz and 64 GB of DDR4 3.200 MHz memory, and we implemented the safety protocol in Python.
-Tab.~\ref{tab:all-params} shows the common parametrization.
-We use a simple PD controller as nominal CACC inspired by~\cite{baldi_establishing_2021} that maintains a headway $h=0.3~s$ to the preceding vehicle or aims at a certain velocity.
-Furthermore, we use the consensus protocol proposed in~\cite{liu_resilience_nodate}, extended by a simple reset mechanism if a vehicle leaves the platoon, to enable a decreasing convergence target for the braking capability.
+Tab.~\ref{tab:all-params} shows the values of common parameters.
+We use a PD controller as nominal CACC inspired by~\cite{baldi_establishing_2021} that maintains a headway $h=\SI{0.3}{\s}$ to the preceding vehicle or controls a certain velocity.
+Furthermore, we use the consensus scheme proposed in~\cite{liu_resilience_nodate}, extended by a simple reset mechanism if a vehicle leaves the platoon to enable a decreasing convergence target for the braking limit.